Sunday, August, 3, 2014

 Let me just reiterate that I still have a strong belief in the chord method and have plenty of success stories from past students to support my belief.

-The testimonials on this site are real, I'm just guilty of going a little overboard to make a sale.
+The testimonials on this site are real.
 As I said earlier, I still believe in my product.
-I've just come to believe that the ends don't always justify the means.
+I've just come to believe that I don't want my site to be guilt of over-hyping our product just to make a sale.

 If you are familiar with the chord method, I'll be uploading some FREE sheet music to help you learn chords in the most effective way that I know.